d4n1ch/acd_SZ/README.md

 TODO:
 -----
-  - Place more props
-  - Add more traders to new default zones
+  - To do to do

 Changelog:
 ----------